Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Numerical illustrations and applications

 We offer a final numerical example to illustrate that the proposed method can be applied to large portfolios as well.
 The data that we consider is the 30 industrial portfolio provided by Kenneth French.
 The portfolio consists of monthly log-returns of $30$ different industrial sectors during the period September, 1926 to December, 2015.
 Again, we partition the data into an estimation set and a validation set with $716$ and $358$ data points, respectively.

 We adopt the same procedure as in Section~\ref{sec:results:application:oil} and the results are presented in Figure~\ref{fig:example4-portfolio}.
-The conclusions are similar with both VaR estimates being quite similar.
-Back-testing gives $0$ and $1$ violations for the $\alpha$SV and GSV models, respectively.
+The conclusions are similar with both \textsc{var} estimates being quite similar.
+Backtesting gives $0$ and $1$ violations for the $\alpha$\textsc{sv} and \textsc{gsv} models, respectively.
 The expected number of violations is $3.5$.
-The computational speed-up with GPO-SMC-ABC compared with PMH is similar to in Section~\ref{sec:results:application:oil} as the number of observations per asset are similar.
+The computational speed-up with \textsc{gsa} compared with \textsc{pmh} is similar to in Section~\ref{sec:results:application:oil} as the number of observations per asset are similar.